-Off-site Research Opportunities
+Off-Site Research Opportunities

 Memorial Sloan-Kettering Cancer Center

-The Center's Medical Student Summer Fellowship Research Program is an eight-week research program offered to first- and second-year medical students who have a career interest as a physician-scientist in the field of oncology and/or related biomedical sciences.
+Sloan’s Medical Student Summer Fellowship Research Program is an eight-week research program offered to first- and second-year medical students who have a career interest as a physician-scientist in the field of oncology and/or related biomedical sciences.
 Participants will:

-- Gain clinical or laboratory research experience mentored by Memorial Sloan-Kettering faculty
+- Gain clinical or laboratory research experience mentored by Memorial Sloan-Kettering faculty.

-- Present their summer research to fellowship peers and Memorial Sloan-Kettering faculty during the final week of the program
+- Present their summer research to fellowship peers and Memorial Sloan-Kettering faculty during the final week of the program.

-Deadline is January 14
+Deadline: January 14

 Minority Medical Student Award Program